Salish Sea Nature Connections

 A Return to Connection

-Forest therapy is not new—it’s a return to how we once lived: more connected, more present, and more in tune with the nature.
+Forest therapy is not new—it’s a return to how we once lived: more connected, more present, and more in tune with nature.

 Picture